de Sitter Space Decay and Cosmological Constant Relaxation in Unimodular Gravity with Charged Membranes: Synopsis

 In this article we demonstrate that general covariant unimodular gravity frameworks, which naturally generalize the Henneaux-Teitelboim formulation \cite{Henneaux:1989zc}, are nothing other than $4$-form field theories corrected with higher (and lower!) dimension operators, after they are recasted in canonically dual variables, analogous to the exchange of coordinates and momenta in classical mechanics.
 Specifically, the general $4$-form theories take exactly the form of generalized unimodular gravity when rewritten in terms of magnetic $4$-form variables, as opposed to the more commonly encountered electric variables.

 When the theory is completed with the inclusion of charged tensional membranes, entailing local gauge symmetry, any de Sitter space in all such theories is unstable and decays: de Sitter geometries comprise a refined discretuum of unstable states, which decay by nucleation of bubbles bounded by the membranes \cite{Brown:1987dd,Brown:1988kg}.
 In the presence of multiple $4$-forms and their associated membrane towers, with at least some of the fluxes sourced by charges being incommensurate, the de Sitter discretuum is extremely finely grained, with cosmological constant values arbitrarily close to zero.
-Whenever the energy of the $4$-form sector is dominated by leading linear terms in $4$-form fluxes, an almost-Minkowski space is the unique long-time attractor.
+Whenever the energy of the $4$-form sector is dominated by leading linear terms in $4$-form fluxes, an almost-Minkowski space is the unique long-time attractor, in the statistical sense: almost-flat regions greatly outnumber more curved ones \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv}.

 As a result, a tiny cosmological constant becomes natural in all such frameworks, without appealing to anthropic reasoning.
 We discuss how this can be employed to address the cosmological constant problem in our universe, and various aspects of cosmology.